NetworkManager/NetworkManager/src/core/dhcp/README.next.md

 different lease).
 With this, the above state "has a lease" has actually three
 flavors: "has a lease but not yet ACD probed" and "has a lease but accepted/declined" (but `NM_DHCP_CLIENT_SIGNAL_STATE_CHANGED` gets only emitted when we get the lease, not when we accept/decline it).
-With `dhclient`, when we receive a lease, it means  "has a lease but accepted" right away.

 - for IPv6 prefix delegation, there is also `needed_prefixes` and `NM_DHCP_CLIENT_NOTIFY_TYPE_PREFIX_DELEGATED`.
 Currently `needed_prefixes` needs